InterestingBrainPoops/snake-playground/paramoptimizer/README.md

 ```
 3. run `cargo run --release`
 ## Warning:
-by default this uses rayon, so expect high cpu usage.
+by default this uses rayon with all your cores, so expect high (100% on all cores) cpu usage.

 ## Usage:
 in `src/main.rs` at line 109, you can input the values for your eval function. the current optimized values are stored there.